 Welcome!
-I (Dr. Kelly Bauer, she/her/hers) am a political scientist researching and teaching about identity and development politics in Latin America, and knowledge production in political science.
-I am an Assistant Professor of Political Science at Nebraska Wesleyan University, and a member of the Red De Politólogas – #NoSinMujeres.
+I (Dr. Kelly Bauer, she/her/hers) am a political scientist researching and teaching about identity and development politics in Latin America, and knowledge production in political science classrooms.
+I am an Associate Professor and Chair of Political Science at Nebraska Wesleyan University, and a member of the Red De Politólogas – #NoSinMujeres.
+I received my PhD in Political Science at The George Washington University, and BA at Carthage College.

 For additional information about my work, see media coverage from Nebraska Wesleyan on the Prouty Teaching Award, Oxy Poli-Cast on contentious politics and teaching, The Bridge about student-faculty collaborative immigration research, Lincoln Journal Star about DACA, Nebraska Wesleyan about student-faculty collaborative research, and Carthage College and GWU PSC (Page 3) about research in Chile.